Create exclusions for Dynamic Search Ads

 Add negative keywords to ad groups, campaigns, and negative keyword lists

-2. Choose whether to add negative keywords to a campaign or an ad group, then select the specific campaign or ad group.
+1. Choose whether to add negative keywords to all campaigns or a specific campaign, then select the specific campaign or ad group.

 Use an existing negative keyword list